 In Matthew 24:37-39, and the parallel passage in Luke 17:26-27, Jesus compares his return to the days of the flood.
 It was a sudden and catastrophic event that brought destruction to a wicked and unbelieving world.
-In the same way Jesus’ return will be sudden and will result in judgement for those who are not his.
+In the same way, Jesus’ return will be sudden and will result in judgment for those who are not his.

 But it will not be without warning.
 2 Peter 2:5 pictures Noah as a preacher of righteousness.
 I helped my dad build a big sailboat in the side yard of our house.
 I cannot count the number of people who asked what we were doing.
 And how we were going to get that boat down to the water.
 I can’t imagine it was any different for Noah.
 He spent 100 years building the Ark.
 And during that time I am sure he had ample opportunity to warn people of the coming flood.
 But, seemingly, to no avail.

-In the same way we have the opportunity to warn people of the coming judgement.
+In the same way, we have the opportunity to warn people of the coming judgment.
 Most will refuse to give any heed to the warnings.
 But some will.
 So do not grow discouraged in sharing Christ with a fallen world.
 Be patient and consistent.
 Just like we can imagine Noah was.